Handshake: Germ spreading

 Handshakes are known to spread a number of microbial pathogens.
 Certain diseases such as scabies are known to spread most frequently through direct skin-to-skin contact.
 A medical study has found that fist bumps and high fives spread fewer germs than handshakes.

-During the 2009 H1N1 pandemic, the dean of medicine at the University of Calgary, Tomas Feasby, suggested that fist bumps may be a "nice replacement of the handshake" in an effort to prevent transmission of the virus.
+During the 2009 H1N1 pandemic, the dean of medicine at the University of Calgary, Tom Feasby, suggested that fist bumps may be a "nice replacement of the handshake" in an effort to prevent transmission of the virus.